freemanjustin/gridgen2roms/README.md

 To build gridgen2roms you may need to modify the Makefile to include your install location of the netcdf library and headers (at runtime you may also need to modify your $LD_LIBRARY_PATH as well).
 To compile gridgen2roms type make at the top level directory.
 The binary, gridgen2roms, will be placed in the bin directory.

 ## Extras
-Included in the source code package is a basic web browser implemented user interface that you may use to generate the control points for input to gridgen-c.
-To use this interface load the index.html page into a web browser.
+Included in the source code package is a basic web browser hosted user interface that you may use to generate the control points for input to gridgen-c.
+To use this interface load the web/app/index.html page into a web browser.
 You will be presented with an OpenLayers map on which you can create and modify a polygon describing the outer boundary of the grid that will be created.

 ![slicer sample](https://raw.github.com/freemanjustin/gridgen2roms/master/docs/ol_example.png)